tencentyun/intlcloud-documents/product_new/数据库产品中心/云存储Redis/产品简介/产品系列/Redis标准版_intl_en.md

 ## Features
 - **Service reliability (1-5 replicas)**
 With a dual-server master/slave architecture, the master and slave nodes reside on different physical machines with the master node providing external access.
 You can perform data CRUD using the Redis command line or client.
-In case that the master node fails, the proprietary HA system will automatically perform master/slave switch to ensure smooth operation of the business.
+In case that the master node fails, the proprietary HA system will automatically perform master/slave switchover to ensure smooth operation of the business.
 - **Data reliability (1-5 replicas)**
 The data persistence feature is enabled by default.
 The Standard Edition supports data backup.
-You can roll back or clone instances for backup sets to effectively cope with data misoperations and other issues.
+You can roll back or clone instances for backup sets to effectively cope with faulty data operations and other issues.

 ## Use Limits
 - Redis Standard Edition supports 0.25-60 GB of storage capacity.
 For higher specifications, please use the Cluster Edition which supports up to 4 TB of capacity.
 - Redis Standard Edition supports up to 100,000 QPS (set command concurrencies).
 If you need a higher QPS, you can choose multi-replica read-write separation or use the Redis Cluster Edition that supports tens of millions of QPS.
 - As a zero-replica instance cannot ensure data reliability, and the business data needs to be warmed up after a node failure, if your business requires high data availability, you are not recommended to use zero-replica instances; instead, you can choose single-replica or multi-replica instances.

-For more information on the supported commands, see [Compatibility Notes](https://intl.cloud.tencent.com/document/product/239/31958).
+For more information on the supported commands, see [Command Compatibility](http://intl.cloud.tencent.com/document/product/239/31958).

+​